Graham Wiggins: Musical career

-In 1983 Wiggins invented a keyed version of the didgeridoo, which allows it to be played melodically somewhat in the manner of an ophicleide, a keyed brass instrument which Wiggins was able to try at the Bate Collection, a musical instrument museum at Oxford University's Faculty of Music in St Aldate's, Oxford.
+In 1983, Wiggins invented a keyed version of the didgeridoo, which allows it to be played melodically somewhat in the manner of an ophicleide, a keyed brass instrument which Wiggins was able to try at the Bate Collection, a musical instrument museum at Oxford University's Faculty of Music in St Aldate's, Oxford.
 The first prototype was made out of a cardboard wrapping paper tube and had first only one, then four valves, allowing the instrument to play a total of five distinct pitches.
 He used it in only one concert, after which it fell apart.
 He refined this model in 1990, using the machine tools at the Clarendon Laboratory at Oxford University.
 It is made from wengé (an African hardwood) with brass hardware.
 It has eight keys, which allows for the playing of nine different pitches.
 He unveiled it publicly for the first time on the British national television program called Tomorrow's World.
 The instrument may be heard on several Dr. Didg tracks, most notably "Sub Aqua," on the 2002 CD Dust Devils, as well as "Sun Tan," on the 1994 CD Out of the Woods.

+While a graduate student at Oxford University, Wiggins played piano in the Jazz Liberation Front, a university-based quintet with Andy Williamson (sax), Ian Smith (trumpet), Steve Kershaw (bass) and Richard Gobbett (drums).

 In 1988, he formed the core of Outback with guitarist Martin Cradick, a band that blended Australian tribal sounds with modern music.
 He obtained a record deal before completing his thesis.
 Following the dissolution of that group in 1991, he spent two months in early 1992 living in the Aboriginal community of Galiwinku on Elcho Island, off the coast of Arnhem Land, in Australia's Northern Territory, where he studied the advanced traditional didgeridoo techniques of the area.
 With the exception of a few songs such as "Brolga," Wiggins' compositions are generally not based primarily on traditional Aboriginal structures, but instead on the use of the instrument's percussive, rhythmic, and melodic capabilities.
 In 1993, Wiggins formed the group Dr. Didg.
 In 1994, he began using the technique of live sampling, which became the foundation of the Dr. Didg album Out of the Woods.

 Wiggins played with the Grateful Dead in 1993 at the Mardi Gras show at the Oakland Coliseum in California, and recorded with Mickey Hart on the albums Mickey Hart's Mystery Box and Supralingua as part of the Grammy Award-winning ensemble Planet Drum.
 After a few years hiatus, Dr. Didg began touring again in 2010, including performances at the All Good Music Festival at Marvin's Mountaintop in Masontown, West Virginia, and Meeting of the Minds III in Poyntelle, Pennsylvania.

 After 15 years living in Oxford, Wiggins moved back to Boston in the spring of 2000.